 The tractor pictured above is 4' x 8'; we would put up to a dozen birds in it and move it around our garden to help clean up weeds and bugs.

-Note: we no longer use chicken tractors like the above.
-We were not happy with the performance of chickens in them, and instead we designed and built a Movable Coop and our Hoop Coop to day range our poultry (see pictures below.)
+We no longer use chicken tractors for our meat birds.
+We were not happy with the performance of chickens in them, and instead we designed and built a Movable Coop and our Hoop Coop to day-range our poultry (see pictures below.)